Skip to main content

 • IP Range of Compute Nodes: 172.31.32.0/20

-Note that the IP or FQDN for Web Access was left as default as we didn't try configuring Flight's web-interface, the IP range of the compute nodes was calculated automatically so there was no need to change it, and the password was left as default but changed after successfully applying profiles.
+Note that the IP or FQDN for Web Access was left as the default as we didn't try configuring Flight's web interface, the IP range of the compute nodes was calculated automatically so there was no need to change it, and the password was left as the default but changed after successfully applying profiles.

 Profiles were then applied as specified in the Flight Tutorial.